cycle/docs/advanced/soft-deletes.md

         );

         // forward primaryKey value from entity state
-        // this sequence is only required if entity created and deleted within
+        // this sequence is only required if the entity is created and deleted
-        // one transaction
+        // within one transaction
         $cmd->waitScope($this->primaryColumn);
         $state->forward(
             $this->primaryKey,